software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 10
 >
-> Come up with _at least four_ user stories from an application you have used, e.g. Moodle.
+> Come up with _at least three_ user stories from an application which you have used, e.g. Moodle.
 Use the format described earlier.
-The user stories should have _at lest two_ different user roles (the "a user persona" part in the user story format).
+The user stories should have _at least two_ different user roles (the "a user persona" part in the user story format).

 ## Writing good user stories